Table of contents

 </html>

-• Now open a browser tab and visit localhost:7070 and you should get the "Hello world" text from the index.html file.
-All looking good ๐Ÿฅณ
+and you should get the "Hello world" text from the index.html file.
+All looking good ๐ฅณ

 package.json